TopoMap: A Feature-based Semantic Discriminator of the Topographical Regions in the Test Input Space: Results

 Table~\ref{raw_emb_components} shows the size of the embedded feature space for each considered data scenario.
 It can be seen that the data dimensionality is significantly reduced: more than 80\% of the original size in all cases.
 Besides the expected outcome of enhancing significant, discriminative features, the reduced size of the feature space has a positive impact on the computational workload of the pipeline generating the topographical map.

 Table~\ref{Pipeline1Results} shows the results of the application of different combinations of embeddings and clustering algorithms.
-The column highlighted in gray reports the minimum weighted accuracy of the best-performing topographical map, chosen among all considered configurations of embeddings and clustering algorithms (column `$\min w_{acc}^{A,B}$').
-For each subject system (column `Subject'), the best configuration is reported in the two columns `Embedding' and `Clustering', while column `$k^*$' shows the optimal number of clusters identified for each corresponding configuration.
+The \changed{row} highlighted in gray reports the minimum weighted accuracy of the best-performing topographical map, chosen among all considered configurations of embeddings and clustering algorithms (\changed{the row} `\emph{$\min w_{acc}^{A,B}$}').
+For each subject system, the best configuration is reported in the \changed{rows} `\emph{Embedding}' and `\emph{Clustering}', while the \changed{row} `\emph{$k^*$}' shows the optimal number of clusters identified for each corresponding configuration.